 - 1 cup chocolate chips (milk, or white chocolate work great, or half and half)

-In a medium sized bowl combine your cake mix, eggs and vegetable oil and stir together to make a thick cookie batter.
+- In a medium sized bowl combine your cake mix, eggs and vegetable oil and stir together to make a thick cookie batter.
+Then fold in the chocolate chips.

 Now here are 23 more nutella recipes from my friends to help you celebrate world nutella day!